Add Bugsnag error monitoring to your Symfony applications.

 For a list of available options, see the configuration options reference.

-In order to manually use the Bugsnag client in any of your controllers you will need to acquire it from the service container.
+In order to use BugSnag in any of your classes you will need to require it via dependency injection.

 Reporting handled exceptions can be accomplished as follows: